panayot-zhi/ApplicationModel/Documentation/frontend/react.mvvm/dialogs.md

 The code leverages the `useDialogRequest()` with the generic parameters corresponding to the request and response types, as you saw when defining the `CustomDialog` component.
 It returns a **tuple** that holds a wrapper as a React functional component, then the context which holds the request when a request is made and then a resolver.
-This allows for inlining dialogs, if one wishes to.
+This allows for inlining dialogs or passing the information on to things that needs it.
+But for this scenario, we don't need them and we therefor only capture the wrapper.

-But for this scenario, we would be better off just getting the wrapper as the context and resolver is not being used directly in this component.
+> Note: See the sample later on how to create dialogs with a view model for an example of context and resolver use.

 With the wrapper, the code wraps the actual `CustomDialog` component as part of the rendering of the component.
 This ensures that is will only be displayed when it is supposed to.